ShaneCurcuru/shaneslides/_posts/2023-10-08-Practical-Trademark-AMA.md

 Bring your simple community questions about how trademarks work, and we'll try to get you some practical advice on what to do.
 Similarly, corporate questions are welcome - for how you can effectively partner with a Foundation or community-led project without stepping on toes.

 Key resource links included, to get you started with actionable and practical information for FOSS.

+Reminder: branding and trademarks are just one [aspect of open source project sustainability](https://fosssustainability.com/aspects/), but one that crosses many different areas.

 {: .lead }
 Trademark education for engineers and community members.